The-AMIRH0SSEIN/Car_Counter_Tracker/README.md

-# car counter and tracker
+# car counter and tracker using Yolo version '8'

 Real-time car counting in video using **YOLO** , **Opencv** and **Numpy** libraries